 Our lawyers understand how difficult it can be to think about your past if it has involved any physical or sexual abuse.
 We know how challenging it can be to seek legal advice about pursuing historical abuse compensation, but we can offer abuse advice and help people who have suffered sexual or physical abuse to make a legal case and claim.

-Our abuse department is one of the most prominent in Yorkshire, with offices in Leeds, Selby, Wakefield and Dewsbury.
+Our abuse department is one of the most prominent in Yorkshire, with offices in Dewsbury, Wakefield, Leeds, Selby and Penistone.
 Our specialist lawyers manage all abuse cases with sensitivity and confidentiality, while guiding and supporting you through your claim.
 We are proud to have represented the interests of abuse survivors for over two decades.